 January 14, 1965: Judy and Mark Herron attended Phyllis Diller’s opening at the Coconut Grove in Los Angeles.
 Tom Green is seen at Herron’s right.

-January 14, 1969: These two photos were taken of Judy performing at “The Talk of the Town” nightclub.
+January 14, 1969: These two photos were taken of Judy performing at “The Talk of the Town” nightclub in London, England.

 Photos provided by Bobby Waters.
 Thanks, Bobby!